openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 Establish Access to YouTube Account
 ****************************************

-The edX video team creates a dedicated YouTube CMS account for each partner institution.
-This account stores all of the video files for all of your courses.
+The edX media team, with the assistance of the video administrator from your institution, creates dedicated accounts with two file hosting services: YouTube Content Management System (CMS) and Amazon Web Services (AWS).
+These accounts store all of the video files, in every required format, for all of your courses.

+For :ref:`video administrators<Identify Video Administrators>` to complete their periodic tasks using the YouTube CMS, they must have administrative access to your institution's YouTube account.
 Because access to the account is granted to email addresses, the edX video team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.

-.. note:: The edX media team adds the video files to the YouTube CMS account.

 This procedure only needs to be completed once at each institution by one of the video administrators.

+.. note:: No additional set up procedures are needed for the AWS account.

 #.
 Create a single Google email "gmail" account.
 The recommended format for the
-   account name is {institution ID}X-CMSmanager@gmail.com.
+   account name is {institution ID}X-CMSmanager (followed by @gmail.com).

 #.
 Send the email address to a member of the edX video team.